-Time for our JETSURF Electric review after riding it for a couple of weeks.
-After seeing prototypes 3 years in a row the electric powered Jetsurf is finally available since early summer 2020.
+Time for our JETSURF Electric review after riding it for a couple of months.
+After seeing prototypes three years in a row the electric powered Jetsurf is finally available.

 For this JETSURF Electric review we ordered the board at boot 2020 and received it May 15th 2020.
-More than 2 months later we would like to share our experience.
-As already mentioned in our 2020 preview article from January the Jetsurf Electric is made out of high quality components and it is a beautiful board.
+Several months later we would like to share our experience.
+As already mentioned in our 2020 preview article the Jetsurf Electric is made out of high quality components and it is a beautiful board.
 You feel the experience the team around Martin Sula after 10 years and they brought all this know how to the electric version.

 Other than the Lampuga Air Jetboard, we wouldn’t call the Jetsurf a leisure or family board.
 It has the DNA of an race board and is more difficult to ride.
 Although they are offering a TUBE for beginners and kids, it is really designed for adrenalin junkies who are looking for high speeds and tight turns.
-The most comparable product would be the Ewave Jetboard or potentially the Magic-Surf.
+The most comparable product would be the Awake Rävik or potentially the Radinn Carve.

 The riding feels similar to wakeboarding or snowboarding in powder.
 The tight foot straps give you a lot of control for aggressive maneuvers and high speeds up to 50 km/h.
 But be careful, if you want to bring the board to the limits, we strongly suggest to wear a vest and full face helmet.

-We made an unboxing video which shows you the components in more detail:
+We made an unboxing video for the E-Surfer Youtube Channel which shows you the components in more detail:

 The Jetsurf Electric comes in 2 boxes.
 The first box contains the board in a board bag.
 The board bag has several handles and 2 wheels which make it easy to transport.
 We love to use our Onewheel to bring the board in this bag to the beach.
 If you insert the battery however, the bag with wheels may not be able to handle this forever.
 The handles are not made for such weight.